Global Standards for the Microelectronics Industry

 Adhering to JEDEC's "one company, one vote" rule, members vote on proposals electronically using JEDEC’s online voting system prior to committee meetings.
 Voting results are then reported at meetings and modifications to the proposals are made in response to voter-submitted comments.

-Upon committee approval, finalized standards proposals are submitted to the Board of Directors for approval — with published standards made available on the JEDEC website free of charge.
+Upon committee approval, finalized standards proposals are submitted to the Board of Directors for approval — with published standards made available on the JEDEC website.

 JEDEC conducts workshops and conferences throughout the year in various locations worldwide.
 Visit our meetings and events calendar for the most up-to-date information on educational opportunities.